All Oregonians age 5 and older can get a COVID-19 vaccine now

 Vaccine Frequently Asked Questions

-The Vaccines are approved by the FDA for emergency use.
-This is not the same as standard FDA approval.
+Authorization for emergency use is not the same as standard FDA approval.
 This means that the FDA trusts that the COVID-19 vaccines are safe to use on the general population in an emergency and will continue to monitor the vaccines for Safety and efficacy.

 Protocols for the COVID-19 vaccines to be approved for emergency use requires extensive research and testing.
 This requires manufacturers to follow at least half of their study participants (participants consented to the study.
 In the case of Pfizer, they followed at least 21,500 out of the 43,000 consenting participants).
 In addition to the safety review by the FDA, the Advisory Committee on Immunization convened a panel of vaccine safety experts to independently evaluate the safety data from the clinical trials.
 Mayo Clinic vaccine experts also review the available data.
 Since the vaccines have been approved for emergency use, they have been closely monitored for safety and efficacy by the FDA and the CDC.
 These vaccines have received some of the highest levels of testing in history.